 Miami Accountant Announces IRS Accepting Tax Forms with Education Credits & Depreciation Next Week

-Gustavo A Viera, CPA a Miami Accountant announced today that taxpayers will be able to start filing two major tax forms next week covering education credits and depreciation.
+Gustavo A Viera, Accountant a Miami Accountant announced today that taxpayers will be able to start filing two major tax forms next week covering education credits and depreciation.

 Starting Sunday, Feb.
 10, the IRS will start processing tax returns that contain Form 4562, Depreciation and Amortization.
 And on Thursday, Feb.
 14, the IRS plans to start processing Form 8863, Education Credits.

 This step clears the way for almost all taxpayers to start filing their tax returns for 2012.
 These forms affected the largest groups of taxpayers who weren’t able to file following the Jan.
 30 opening of the 2013 tax season according to Miami Accountant Viera .

 The IRS will be able to accept the education credits and depreciation forms following the completion of reprogramming and testing of its systems.
 Work continues on preparing IRS systems to accept the remaining tax forms affected by the American Taxpayer Relief Act (ATRA) enacted by Congress on Jan.
 2.

 Miami Accountant Firm headed by Viera also announced today that IRS will start accepting the remaining forms affected by the January legislation the first week of March.
 A specific date will be announced later.
 Most of those in this group file more complex tax returns and typically file closer to the deadline or obtain an extension.

 Next week’s opening covers two groups of taxpayers using:

 - Form 8863, Education Credits.
 Form 8863 is used to claim two higher education credits — the American Opportunity Tax Credit and the Lifetime Learning Credit.